great-expectations/great_expectations/docs/reference/core_concepts.rst

 An **Expectation Suite Validation Result** combines multiple Expectation Validation Results and metadata about the validation into a single report.

 A **Metric** is a value produced by Great Expectations when evaluating one or more batches of data, such as an observed mean or distribution of data.
 Metrics can be addressed in Great Expectations using standardized names that refer to the specific Batch and Expectation that produced them.
+Metrics use :ref:`domain and value keys <reference__core_concepts__expectations__domain_and_success_keys>`  just as Expectations do.

 .. _reference__core_concepts__validation__validation_operator: